recc-tech/tech/docs/video/setup.md

 ## Other
 - [ ] Set up the kids tech
 	- [ ] Copy the kids video to a USB
-	- [ ] Copy the video from the USB to the laptop and then put the USB back at the sound station
+	- [ ] Copy the video from the USB to the laptop's desktop and then put the USB back at the sound station
-	- [ ] Once the kids broadcast starts, bring the equipment to the Annex and set things up
+	- [ ] Once the kids broadcast starts, bring the equipment to the Annex (upstairs, first room on the left)
+	- [ ] Set up the laptop, screen, projector, and speakers